RENCI/adda_for_floodwater/doc/source/connect2fw.rst

 * addahome
     path to the installation of adda_for_floodwater
 * mapfile
-    path to the grid-to-station mapping file
+    path/file to the grid-to-station mapping file